Bridging Lucid Assets

 resendTransfer (multiple bridges)

-If delivery fails in a multi-bridge setup, the transfer can be resent using another whitelisted adapter by calling resendTransfer()
+If delivery fails in a multi-bridge setup, the transfer can be resent using another whitelisted adapter by calling resendTransfer().

 Works similarly to the single-bridge

-transferNo additional tokens are burned
+resendTransfertransferNo additional tokens are burned

 The message is simply resent using the new adapter